qidigit/non-Markovian-closure-LSTM/README.md

 ## Problem description

-This repository implements the Machine Learning non-Markovian closure modeling framework described in [1] for accurate predictions of statistical responses of turbulent dynamical systems subjected to external forcings.
+This repository implements the Machine Learning non-Markovian closure modeling framework described in [1] and the improved statistical-stochastic surrogate model in [2] for accurate predictions of inhomogeneous statistical responses of turbulent dynamical systems subjected to external forcings.
 The closure frameworks employ a Long-Short-Term-Memory architecture to represent the higher-order unresolved statistical feedbacks with careful consideration to account for the intrinsic instability yet producing stable long-time predictions.

 ## To run an experiment